-• The Parent Company and ORDC are engaged in providing furnishings and non-heavy equipment for lease.
-Also, the Parent Company leases some of its investment property.

-- Water segment pertains to CWC, engaged in the operation, maintenance and distribution of water supplies in the City of Calapan, province of Oriental Mindoro and City of Tabuk, province of Kalinga. - Power segment pertains to OPI, engaged in power generation and provides electricity supply services in the Province of Oriental Mindoro. - Trading segment pertains to CVI's trading of goods.
-On October 9, 2013, the Group announced the discontinuance of CVI's trading business activity. - Management services segment pertains to JGMI and Servwell, engaged in providing management, investment and technical advices and services. - Marketing service, other water service and real estate businesses are still in their preoperating stages.
+- The Parent Company and ORDC are engaged in providing furnishings and non-heavy equipment for lease.
+Also, the Parent Company leases out some of its investment property. - Water segment pertains to CWC, engaged in the operation, maintenance and distribution of water supplies in the City of Calapan, province of Oriental Mindoro and City of Tabuk, province of Kalinga. - Power segment pertains to OPI, engaged in power generation and provides electricity supply services in the Province of Oriental Mindoro. - Management services segment pertains to JGMI and Servwell, engaged in providing management, technical consulting and other related services. - Trading segment pertains to H20's trading of goods.
+On October 9, 2013, H20 discontinued its trading business. - Unallocated segment pertains to the Company (H20, OHC, GVI, JLRC, JMC, and Buyayao Island) who are engaged in holding of properties of every kind and description.